petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/configuring-your-bitbucket-repository.md

 Define `LCP_CI_SCM_USERNAME` as the user that [generated the app password](#generating-app-password-for-bitbucket).
 Define `LCP_CI_SCM_BITBUCKET_BRANCH_PREFIXES` as a list of all [prefixes used in your repository's branches](#checking-branch-types-and-prefixes), separated by spaces.

-After updating these environment variables, the Jenkins service will restart.
+After updating these environment variables, the Jenkins service restarts.
 Any pushed branches and pull requests in your new repository should now trigger.

 ## Connecting to a Private Bitbucket Server